Far-Beyond-Dev/Horizon/README.md

 ./target/release/horizon
 ```

 The server will bind to `localhost:8080` by default and look for plugins in the `plugins/` directory.
-You can verify the server is running by connecting to the WebSocket endpoint or checking the health endpoints at `/health/live` and `/health/ready`.

 ### Configuration